kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 ```

 The reason we opted for this approach when it comes to more complex components
-is becuase this allows keep our components more flexible by providing styled
+is because this allows us to keep our components more flexible by providing
-building blocks that users can freely position based on their own unique logic.
+styled building blocks that users can freely position based on their own unique
-It allows us to keep complexity outside of our component logic so we don't need
+logic.
+It allows us to keep complexity outside of our component logic so we
-to make exceptions or combinations based on prop configuration.
+don't need to make exceptions or combinations based on prop configuration.

 #### Configuration - Configuring via props

 This approach makes sense when developing simpler components.
 So in cases of any
 `atom` or `molecule` sized components (ex.
 Box, Text, Button), often times using
-the subcomponent approach isn't necessary becuase the different iterations of
+the subcomponent approach isn't necessary because the different iterations of
 how that component will look are limited and introducing more subcomponents
 reduces DX.